The Bankrate promise

-How to choose the best jumbo loan lender
+How to find the best jumbo loan lender for you

 Before you start comparing mortgage lenders, it’s important to make sure your finances and credit file are in good standing.
 Regardless of what lenders have to offer, you’ll get the best loan terms if your credit score is high, your DTI ratio is low, and you have a large down payment.

 As you shop around, apply with multiple jumbo loan lenders to get quotes on interest rates and closing costs.
 You might even consider working with a mortgage broker who can help you with this process.

 With the rates and closing costs laid out side by side, you’ll be able to choose the best lender based on what they have to offer.
 You might also be able to use this information to negotiate with lenders to cut their rates or costs to a more favorable level.